What Is PIM Software?

 Manufacturers

 Manufacturers are typically the original source of product information.
-Increasingly, they’re catering to different audiences and selling across multiple sales channels such as resellers and marketplaces.
+Increasingly, they’re catering to different audiences and selling across multiple channels, such as resellers and online storefronts.

-It’s essential to have eCommerce-ready product data and high-quality digital assets.
+It’s essential to have consistent, reliable product data and high-quality digital assets.
 This will guarantee the best possible product experience for your end customers.

-And with D2C becoming increasingly popular, manufacturers now need to serve high-quality product data in the format consumers expect.
-All of this can be easily managed with PIM.
+D2C becoming increasingly popular, manufacturers now need to serve high-quality product data in the format consumers expect.
+All of this can be easily managed with a modern, open-source PIM system.

 Brand graphic